crashoverride777/swifty-ads/README.md

 # Set-Up

 - Step 1: Set-Up "-D DEBUG" custom flag.
 This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
 This is a good idea in general for other things such as hiding print statements.
+Go to Targets -> BuildSettings.
+Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
-Go to Targets -> BuildSettings -> SwiftCompiler-CustomFlags and add a custom flag named "-D DEBUG "under the Debug section (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)
+Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
+Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

 - Step 2: Copy the Ads.swift file into your project